cloudfleet/blog/content/tools-to-take-back-control-over-your-data.md

 Like always there are more possibilities to choose from, eg.
 [Laverna](https://laverna.cc/) or [OpenNote](https://foxusa.github.io/OpenNote/).

-## 4. Synch Files with the Server Formerly Known as Ubuntu One
+## 4. Sync Files with the Server Formerly Known as Ubuntu One

-Dropbox sure is convenient.
-But are you sure you want to store your private files with a service that has to hand it over to the authorities if requested?
+Dropbox sure is convenient; but are you sure you want to store your private files with a service that *has* to hand it over to the authorities if requested?

 Ubuntu once tried to create a service similar to Dropbox but canceled it.
-However they released the code to the public that gave the world a battle tested [file synchronization server](https://github.com/dboudwin/filesync-server) that can be used to host the data at home.
+However they released the code to the public, giving the world a battle-tested [file synchronization server](https://github.com/dboudwin/filesync-server) that can be used to host the data at home.

-There also exist clients for many operating systems.
+Various clients for many operating systems are also available.

 **You can synchronize your files with your CloudFleet Blimp.**

-[Seafile](https://www.seafile.com/en/home/) is also a product that allows you synchronizing you files.
+[Seafile](https://www.seafile.com/en/home/) is also a product that allows you to synchronize your files.

 ## Tools for Your Organization

-What is true for you personally, is doubly so for your organization.
-The following 5 tools allow you to escape the claws of the cloud services and attain data sovereignty also for your company or non-profit.
+What is true for you personally is just as true for your organization.
+The following 5 tools allow you to escape the claws of cloud services and also attain data sovereignty for your company or non-profit.

 ## 5. Collaborate on Your Code with GitLab

-To develop software in a team a good version control system is important and a central repository with a web interface makes the collaboration much easier.
+To develop software in a team, a good version control system is important and a central repository with a web interface makes the collaboration much easier.

 The people from [GitLab](https://gitlab.org) created a tool that makes it easy to host this at your own premises.
-If you ever used GitHub, you will soon find yourself at home in GitLab.
+If you ever used GitHub, you will soon find yourself at home with GitLab.

 **At CloudFleet we use GitLab to host the code for our internal projects.**

-A project with similar scope id [Gogs](https://gogs.io/).
+A project with similar scope is [Gogs](https://gogs.io/).

 ## 6. Use Mattermost to Chat

 Quick and frictionless communication is the lifeblood of every team.
-With [Mattermost](http://www.mattermost.org/) there exists now a powerful competitor to the centralized Slack.
+With [Mattermost](http://www.mattermost.org/) there's now a powerful competitor to the centralized Slack.

 It's easy to install and if you already use GitLab, it's included.

-**[Let's chat](http://sdelements.github.io/lets-chat/) is another tool, that we actually use at CloudFleet as Mattermost wasn't yet ready when we started using self-hosted chat.**
+**[Let's chat](http://sdelements.github.io/lets-chat/) is another tool which we actually use at CloudFleet, as Mattermost wasn't yet ready when we started using self-hosted chat.**